ontio/ontology-DID/docs/en/verification_provider_specification.md

     You need to register your ONT ID first.
 We recommend you to register it through the official SDK.

-    [ont-java-sdk](ont-sdk-java.md) - SDK to create a digital identity.
+    [ont-java-sdk](https://github.com/ontio/ontology-java-sdk) - SDK to create a digital identity.

 * **Integrated Features of Verifiable Claim Management**

     To achieve the issuance and management of the standard verifiable claim.
 To support the functions including issuing, revoking, verifying, querying, and publishing the templates of verifiable claim.

     We provide components to quickly integrate these features.
-Please enter[here](https://git.ont.io/OntologyNetwork/claimware/src/master/README.md)to learn the component of verifiable claim - CWC.

 * **Customized Development**